-There are a few degree programs at the KU that form an exception: programs with admission restrictions and programs for which special admission requirements apply.
+There are a few degree programs at the KU that form an exception: programs with admission restrictions and programs for which special admission requirements apply (cf. question 4).
 For more detailed information on these programs, please contact the KU Student Advisory Service directly: